-With the combination of milk + honey drink can double up your better sleep efforts.
-But if you are not a milk person, add honey with herbal tea get the same benefits.
+The combination of milk + honey drinks can double up your better sleep efforts.
+But if you are not a milk person, add honey with herbal tea to get the same benefits.

 Banana is a good source of both potassium and magnesium.
 Where potassium works as a natural muscle relaxant and prevents you from getting any unwanted cramps, magnesium ensures you to have a quality of sleep.

 Such as dairy products, dry fruits are also the top sleep-inducing foods.
 Walnuts increase your intake of essential nutrients that optimize a good night’s sleep.

 These nutrients increase the production of melatonin which is the main sleep hormone, responsible for your sweet dream sleep.

 The pistachios are known as powerhouse nut which contains tryptophan, calcium, magnesium, selenium, vitamin B6 and protein.
 But obviously, they are high in calories so remember to limit their intake.